How to Care for Your Bandage Dress

 Posted on April 29 2015

 Your bandage dress gives you the toosh you have always dreamed of and the shapely figure you have come to count on.
-It is more than a dress but also a solid investment into your go-to wardrobe.
+It is more than a dress but also a solid investment into your go-to wardrobe, confidence, and style.